Always Be Comedy (2 shows): The Tommyfield pub, Kennington, London, 2017

 In June 2021, I went to the Camden Comedy Club to see Richardson deliver a live set for the first time in fifteen months.
 After such a difficult time during lockdown, I was a delight to be back watching such a consistently funny comedian.
 What was so impressive was his delivery, the confidence on stage and the quality and sharpness of the material.
 Stories about living with his girlfriend were extremely amusing and relatable.

-Born to be a comedian, Richardson compered at The Comedy Cellar which was celebrating its 35th birthday when I went along to the South Hill Park Arts Centre where it is based in Bracknell in October 2021.
+Born to be a comedian, he compered at The Comedy Cellar which was celebrating its 35th birthday when I went along to the South Hill Park Arts Centre where it is based in Bracknell in October 2021.
 The comedian once again made weep with laughter as he delivered the routines including a highlight of spending a drunken night with his girlfriend and his delivery was razor sharp thoroughly entertaining the audience.

 One of my favourite comedians who is highly recommended, Richardson has an extremely likeable and quick-witted stage presence who whenever his name appears on a bill, I know I am going to have a great time.
 He has made me convulse with laughter so many times at his performances and he deserves every success.